DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 ## Configure added Form and Button

 First we have to wire our form with the underlying `IMP_CO2_CONS_RAW_HDR` table.
-Go to the data source property and select the table.
+Go to the `Data source` property and select the table.
 <br><img src="./images/wiz_layout_ctrls_frm_ds.png" /><br>

 Next we have to pick all relevant columns.
 Click on `Edit fields`.
 You see then the already selected columns.
 <br><img src="./images/wiz_layout_ctrls_frm_fields.png" /><br>

 Remove the column `Created On` by hovering over the entry.
 In the appearing context menu (...) on the right hand side you find an option to delete it.
 Select now all missing columns that start with `CST_IMP` by clicking on `+ Add field` as shown below:
 <br><img src="./images/wiz_layout_ctrls_frm_sel_cols.png" /><br>

 As a reaction you will now see additional input cards.
 Each card covers one column.
 Each card consists of multiple controls.
 We will need them later.
 Therefore naming and a better understanding of the control structure is important.
 The screenshot belows shows the description card:
 <br><img src="./images/wiz_layout_ctrls_frm_desc_card.png" /><br>

 The important take aways: